Nyayic/Building-With-WordPress/clui6px8k000d08jr14ejda5m.md

 Regularly check for theme updates to ensure compatibility with the latest version of WordPress and to receive new features and security updates.

-Always remember to experiment with the Customizer’s settings to find the perfect look for your site, and don’t hesitate to use child themes if you’re making extensive customizations.
+Remember to always experiment with the Customizer’s settings to find the perfect look for your site, and don’t hesitate to use child themes if you’re making extensive customizations.